-If you are watering by hose or watering can, be sure you have well-formed soil saucers around the base of new transplants.
+If you are watering by hose or watering can be sure you have well-formed soil saucers around the base of new transplants.
 When it’s time to water, fill them with water twice.
 Fill it, wait 5 minutes and re-fill it again.
-This insures the water moisten both the plants original root ball and the surrounding soil.
+This ensures the water moistens both the plant's original root ball and the surrounding soil.
 You should be watering every other day for a couple of weeks then every third day until the monsoons get started.

-If your plants are on drip a drip system, be sure you have one (1) gallon/hour emitter just off to the side of the plant but close enough to fill the saucer.
-Using the same timeline as above, schedule a 20 minute watering every other day followed by an every third day interval.
+If your plants are on a drip system, be sure you have one (1) gallon/hour emitter just off to the side of the plant but close enough to fill the saucer.
+Using the same timeline as above, schedule a 20-minute watering every other day followed by an every third-day interval.
 Keep your established plants on a separate schedule where they get 2 to 3 hours of irrigation once every 7 to 10 days.

 Mulching is the best way to protect soil moisture from the sun and wind.
 And it provides cool soil temperatures that are best for root growth.
-I use the Back to Earth Cotton Burr much because it is coarse textured and has nutrients that the plants need.
-Every time you water, it make a compost tea which is liquid gold for new transplants.
+I use the Back to Earth Cotton Burr much because it is coarse-textured and has nutrients that the plants need.
+Every time you water, it makes a compost tea which is liquid gold for new transplants.
 Fill both the watering basin (depression in the soil at the base of the plants) and cover a wider circle around the plant as well.
-A one inch thick layer is just right.
-Other suitable mulching materials include small, crushed gravel, pine needles, pecan shells (excellent for keeping dogs and cats off your flower beds) or finely shredded bark.
+A one-inch thick layer is just right.
+Other suitable mulching materials include small, crushed gravel, pine needles, pecan shells (excellent for keeping dogs and cats off your flower beds), or finely shredded bark.
 Use all at the same depth of 1 inch.

 Protect from Hungry Rabbits and Deer

 The area’s native plants are very dry and the native grasses have not yet greened up.
-This means that even deer and rabbit resistant plants need protection to get established, The Bobbex Animal repellent wards off rabbits, squires and chipmunks.
-While the Bobbex Deer repellent is especially formulated to repel deer with a different formulation.
-Both recipes use only nature products.
+This means that even deer and rabbit-resistant plants need protection to get established, The Bobbex Animal repellent wards off rabbits, squires, and chipmunks.
+While the Bobbex Deer repellent is specially formulated to repel deer with a different formulation.
+Both recipes use only natural products.
 No chemical pesticides of any kind.

 © All articles, videos and images are copyrighted by WATERWISE Gardening, LLC.